Tips for Instant Curb Appeal if you are Selling or Renting a Property

 Formulate a Plan of Action

 The first thing that you need to do before you delve into a home exterior cleaning project is to plan and prepare your home, as well as all the tools and equipment you may need.
+If you're renting the house, says RentEasy, a professional property management company, it's best to do this when you don't have tenants or to notify the existing tenants that you'll be doing some work around the house.
 The best time to clean the exterior of a home is during a warm and dry spell.
 Washing on a windy day is ineffective since outdoor elements brought about by the wind may only stick to the surfaces that you have just recently washed.

 You will also need to take steps to protect the area around your home, by covering up small plants or shrubs with plastic sheeting or drop cloths so that any cleaning agents you use will not come in direct contact with them.